rphardy/rphardy.github.io/_posts/2026-03-16-predicting-customer-loyalty.md

 ### Context <a name="overview-context"></a>

 Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
-However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.
+However, only around 50% of the client's customer base could be scored for loyalty, thus the other half did not have this information present.

-The overall aim of this work is to accurately predict the *loyalty score* for those customers who could not be tagged, enabling our client a clear understanding of true customer loyalty, regardless of total spend volume - and allowing for more accurate and relevant customer tracking, targeting, and comms.
+The overall aim of this work is to accurately predict the *loyalty score* for those customers who could not be tagged, enabling our client a clear understanding of true customer loyalty across their whole customer base - allowing for more accurate and relevant customer tracking, targeting, and communications.

-To achieve this, we looked to build out a predictive model that will find relationships between customer metrics and *loyalty score* for those customers who were tagged, and use this to predict the loyalty score metric for those who were not.
+To achieve this, we build a predictive model that, based on relationships between customer metrics and *loyalty score* for those customers who were tagged, could predict the loyalty score metric for the remaining half of the customer base who did not receive scores.
 <br>
 <br>
 ### Actions <a name="overview-actions"></a>

-We firstly needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *loyalty score*, appending on the dependent variable, and separating out those who did and did not have this dependent variable present.
+We firstly needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *loyalty score*, appending this dependent variable, and separating out those who did and did not have this variable present.

-As we are predicting a numeric output, we tested three regression modelling approaches, namely:
+As we predict a numeric output, we tested three regression modelling approaches, namely:

 * Linear Regression
 * Decision Tree